"Why Should I Learn English?" – 10 Compelling Reasons for EFL Learners

 English is undoubtedly one of the harder languages to learn.
 Full of nuances, unexpected pronunciations, odd rules and infuriating exceptions to rules, it takes dedication and perseverance to reach a good level of fluency.
 If you’re on the lookout for a new challenge, learning English may be just what you’re after.
 Not only that, but because it’s so widely spoken, it opens you up to a huge number of new cultural experiences, which will help you develop life skills, meet new people and grow your confidence in handling new situations.

 Have we convinced you yet?
-If you’ve been inspired to learn English, consider enrolling on one of our English as a Foreign Language (EFL) courses (for students aged 13-15 or 16-18) and develop your English skills in the company of like-minded students in the beautiful city of Oxford.
+If you’ve been inspired to learn English, consider enrolling on one of our English as a Foreign Language (EFL) courses and develop your English skills in the company of like-minded students in the beautiful city of Oxford and Cambridge.